Nexapp/Clean-Architecture-Starter-Kit/README.md

     - We reduce the number of tests to write, so it speeds up the process when you add a new implementation.

 ## How to run the app
-Run `mvn package; java -jar target/clean-architecture-0.0.1.jar serer config.yml`
+Run `mvn package; java -jar target/clean-architecture-0.0.1.jar server config.yml`

 ## How to run tests
 Run `mvn test`